-Figure B-15 provides definition for the concepts previously shown in the context diagram.
-Note that the interactions DriveBlackBox and StartVehicleBlackBox (described in Section B.4.3) are depicted as owned by the AutomotiveDomain block.
+Figure B.15 provides definition for the concepts previously shown in the context diagram.
+Note that the interactions DriveBlackBox and StartVehicleBlackBox (described inSection B.4.3, "Elaborating Behavior (Sequence and State Machine Diagrams)," on page 177) are depicted as owned by the AutomotiveDomain block.

-Figure B-15.
-Defining the Automotive Domain (compare with Figure B-4).
-(Block Definition Diagram)
+Figure B.15 - Defining the Automotive Domain (compare with Figure B.4) - (Block Definition Diagram)